dz2701/Soundtrack_of_life/index.md

 <br/>

-<p>My 7th grade year was the hardest; I was at school from 8 to 3, then I was at multiple academies until 1 AM, every day, including weekends.<br/> Even looking back from now, I don’t want to go back although without it it was impossible to catch up what we did in school.<br/> This song was a perfect reliever that soothed my soul when I was getting back home from that basement that I was taught in.<br/> It whispers, “수고했어 오늘도 (Good job today)” multiple times, as if it were to congratulate me for completing another day.<br/></p>
+<p>My 7th grade year was the hardest of the eleven years of school; I was at school from 8 to 3, then I was at multiple academies until 1 AM, every day, including weekends.<br/>Looking back from now, I don't think I will be able to withstand that schedule even as a high schooler.<br/> This song was a perfect reliever that soothed my soul when I was getting back home from that basement that I was taught in.<br/> It whispers, “수고했어 오늘도 (Good job today)” multiple times, as if it were to congratulate me for completing another day.<br/></p>

 <br/>